talmeym/regurgitator-core-xml/README.md

 upon execution a decision evaluates all of its rules to see which pass. it then uses its ``rules behaviour`` to determines which of the passed rules should have their corresponding step executed. the default rules behaviour is ``FIRST_MATCH`` whereby the first rule that passes provides the step to be executed.

-each rule has one or more conditions that must be satisfied to make the rule pass. each condition evaluates the value of a parameter within the message object, specified by the ``source`` attribute, against an operand. each condition has a ``condition behaviour`` that dictates the manner in which the value is evaluated against the operand. the example above uses the ``equals`` condition behaviour.
+each rule has one or more conditions that must be satisfied to make the rule pass. each condition evaluates the value of a parameter within the message object, specified by the ``source`` attribute, against an operand. each condition has a ``condition behaviour`` that dictates the manner in which the value is evaluated against the operand. the example above uses the ``equals`` condition behaviour, specified as an attribute.

-the behaviour of a condition can be specified as a child element of the parent condition (as opposed to being an attribute) as shown below:
+the behaviour of a condition can also be specified as a child element of the parent condition, as shown below:

 ```xml
 	...